January Gardening Tips

-As we move into the New Year, it is important to understand that a new year means a new beginning!
-You will want to begin 2019 with a fresh start!
-While you are setting goals and resolutions for your physical fitness, health, and finances, the fresh start should also carry over into the garden.
-Even though it is cold outside, there is plenty to do in the garden that can get you off on the right foot for 2019!
+As we move into the New Year, it is essential to understand that a new year means a new beginning!
+You will want to begin 2023 with a fresh start!
+While you are setting goals and resolutions for your physical fitness, health, and finances, a fresh start should also carry over into the garden.
+Even though it is cold outside, there is plenty to do in the garden that can get you off on the right foot for 2023!
 Continue reading for our January Gardening Tips!

 Cut back all perennials

 Be sure to do this before it gets too cold to be outside.
 By now, all of your perennials are wilted over and have turned yellow or even brown.
 Cut these perennials back to the ground.